MayEcon/mayecon.github.io/index.md

 ## About Me

-I am an Economics Ph.D. student at University of Minnesota -- Twin Cities with an expected graduation of May 2023.
+I am an Economics Ph.D. student at University of Minnesota with an expected graduation of May 2023.
 When I am not wading through code, I enjoy cooking, gardening, and snowboarding.

 ## Working Papers